 Case study in insurance agency non-competes: Allstate v.
 Rote

-Let’s use a recent case to illustrate how these typical requirements for non-competes can apply to an insurance agency.
+Let’s use an example to illustrate how these typical requirements for non-competes can apply to an insurance agency.

 In Allstate v.
 Rote, the agent signed an Exclusive Agency Agreement that contained a one-year non-compete.
 For one year following her termination, the agent could not solicit any person in competition with Allstate: